top of page

 Road Condition:

 4WD is required to reach the Upper Launch.
 Chains may be required during snow season.
 Expect mud following snow-melt or rain.
 The trail is rocky, wash-boarded, and rutted.
 You will gain nearly 3500 feet in elevation between Stockton and the Upper Launch, with the steepest grades in the last mile.
 Turnaround space is very limited.
+The area around both launches is dotted with closed mines and mining relics.

 Lower Launch: